Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 Their statistics give `NullReference` the first place (from my experience too).
 Many of these errors are difficult to trace, reproduce, and debug.
 Those not regular and critical may stay for years with the lowest priority for investigation.

-Time and size populate projects' closets with ghost `NullReference` errors &thinsp;&mdash;&thinsp; the syndrome of the design decadence, which mostly gets symptomatic treatment.
+Time and size populate projects' closets with ghost `NullReference` errors &thinsp;&mdash;&thinsp; the syndrome of the design decadence, which often gets symptomatic treatment.

 </td></tr></table>